Football gossip: De Jong, Shaw, Pogba, Ramos, Salah, Herrera, Defoe, Lemina

 Real Madrid's 32-year-old Spain defender Sergio Ramos says he received death threats over his role in the injury Liverpool's Egyptian forward Mohamed Salah, 26, suffered during May's Champions League final.
 (ESPN)

+England manager Gareth Southgate will make nine changes to his team for Tuesday's friendly against Switzerland.
+(Mirror)

+There is concern Southgate will leave his job after Euro 2020 because he has not yet extended his contact.
+(Mail)

-Former Madrid boss Zinedine Zidane says he wants to return to management soon.
+Former Real Madrid boss Zinedine Zidane says he wants to return to management soon.
 (RTVE, via Marca)

 Roma are interested in signing Porto's 28-year-old Mexico midfielder Hector Herrera.
 (Corriere dello Sport - in Italian)